auth0/JWTDecode.swift/README.md

 Easily decode a [JWT](https://jwt.io/) and access the claims it contains.

 > ⚠️ This library doesn't validate the JWT.
-Any well formed JWT can be decoded from Base64URL.
+Any well-formed JWT can be decoded from Base64URL.

 > ⚠️ This library is currently in **First Availability**.
 We do not recommend using this library in production yet.
 As we move towards General Availability, please be aware that releases may contain breaking changes.